haoboatlab/OceanLight.jl/docs/src/QuickStart/Center.md

 All input variables required by OceanLight can be separated into 3 categories: Irradiance; setting up the Monte Carlo simulation grid field, Photon; number of photons and optical properties of the water, and Wave; structure of surface wave field.

-The detail on physical meaning of each input variables can be found here [ModelSetup](@ref).
+The detail on physical meaning of each input variables can be found here [Simulation.ModelSetup](@ref).

 ```@example Center
 # irradiance